WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

 Complete the following steps:

-#### A. How to Partition a Hard Drive for Ubuntu 20.04 Alongside Windows 10
+A. Partition a Hard Drive and Ubuntu 20.04 Alongside Windows 10

    1. [Download Ubuntu Desktop 20.04 ISO onto hard drive in Windows.](http://releases.ubuntu.com/20.04/) You want to choose the Desktop version.
 It will take some time to download this file.